jereztech/validation-br-api/README.md

 ## FAQ
 ### How can I validate my Value Object coming from the front-end?
 The fastest way is using the @javax.validation.Valid annotation with your Value Object.
 The @javax.validation.Valid annotation marks a method parameter for validation cascading (applied recursively).
 Constraints defined on the object and its properties are be validated when the method parameter is validated.
-If the validation does not succeed, a HTTP 400 Bad Request error is generated.
+If the validation does not succeed, an HTTP 400 Bad Request error is generated.
 For example:
 ```
   @PutMapping(path = "/saveDataBr")
   public ResponseEntity<DataBrVO> saveDataBr(@RequestBody @Valid DataBrVO dataBrVO) {}